kholia/OSX-KVM/README.md

 This project can always use your help, time and attention.
 I am looking for help (pull-requests!) with the following work items:

+* Enable `fetch-macOS.py` to work with Python 3.9.x.

 * Create *full* installation (ISO) image without requiring an existing macOS physical/virtual installation.